Images Source: pixabay.com

 Similarly, brands should also provide room for personal association with people.
 It is always good to incorporate an emotional element in your product that people can easily relate to.
 For example, Puma presented its vision as, “Fair, Honest, Positive, Creative”.

 Also Starbucks added a personalized touch to their brand with tagline, “Pour your heart into it”.

 Moreover, it is important to see which brands failed and the reasons that lead to their failure.
-For instance, Dior and Pepsi terribly failed with celebrity brand endorsement.
+The failed celebrity brand endorsement of Dior and Pepsi terribly is an example.
 Hence, it is important to take note of their branding blunders.
-In this presentation, you will find 5 unmatched branding blunders that you would not want to repeat.
+In this presentation, you will find 5 unmatched branding blunders that you would not want to repeat. 🙂

 However, if you scrutinize the similarities of successful brands that nailed the opportunities, you will see that they were all different, yet focused and relevant.

 Explore what your brand is exactly missing and then beat that hurdle.
 Good Luck!